-Today is the Feast of Saint Lucy, the young 4th century Italian saint who chose martyrdom – including having her eyes taken out – rather than surrender her vow of virginity.
-Upon this day each year in Scandinavian countries, children dress up in all white, wear a crown of candles and bake Saint Lucy "eyeball" buns to share with their loved ones and friends.
+Have you ever heard of Saint Lucy of Syracuse?
+She was a young martyr who lived in the 4th century in Italy and is celebrated in many Scandinavian countries on her feast day, December 13.
+That's today!
+Each year on Saint Lucy's feast day, children dress up in all white, wear a crown of candles and bake Saint Lucy "eyeball" buns to share with their loved ones and friends.
 Why?
 And how?
-Benjamin Stenlund from Lansing now recounts his recent attempts to celebrate the Feast of Saint Lucy with his wife and five children…including youngest daughter, Lucy!
+Father-of-five, Benjamin Stenlund from DeWitt, now recounts his recent attempts to celebrate the Feast of Saint Lucy with his wife and children…including his youngest daughter, Lucy!
 Benjamin writes:

 "Being that I am from Minnesota, with a Swedish last name, and a grandfather that grew up speaking Swedish in the home, one would think that I ought to be an expert on the Scandinavian traditions surrounding St. Lucy.
 Alas!
 I am not.
 My most recent Swedish ancestors were Protestants, of the sort for whom anything smacking of popery was akin to devilry.
 So, veneration of saints was very much out of the picture."